numba/numba/docs/source/user/parallel.rst

 Explicit Parallel Loops
 ========================

-Another experimental feature of this module is support for explicit parallel loops.
+Another feature of this code transformation pass is support for explicit parallel loops.
 One can use Numba's ``prange`` instead of ``range`` to specify that a loop can be parallelized.
 The user is required to make sure that the loop does not have cross iteration dependencies except for supported reductions.

 A reduction is inferred automatically if a variable is updated by a binary function/operator using its previous value in the loop body.
 The initial value